 William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

-Notes About this Site
+Note about this Site

 - This document covers the City of Birmingham Metropolitan District, but also some significant nearby localities outside the city.

-Denmark who spoke mutually comprehensible dialects of the same language.
-Angles made their way to the West Midlands from the east via the Tame valley; the (West) Saxons came from the south via
+- Many of our placenames originate with the Anglo-Saxons.
+The terms Angle, Anglian and Saxon refer to closely related peoples originating in northern Holland, north-west Germany and southern Denmark who spoke mutually comprehensible dialects of the same language.
+Angles made their way to the West Midlands from the east via the Tame valley; the (West) Saxons came from the south via the Severn valley.

 - The usual term for the early medieval language is Old English, though it may be referred to as Anglo-Saxon.
 By the Middle Ages Old English evolved into Middle English, the language of Chaucer, and by Tudor times into early Modern English, the language of Shakespeare.
 Old English words are printed in italics, their translation between inverted commas.

-found in surnames eg. Hugh de la Haye who was recorded in 1171 provides the first reference to the Hay in Hay Mills.
+- Where known, the earliest documented date of each placename is given.
+However, placenames predate the first surviving record by many years.
+Some of the earliest records of placenames are found in surnames eg. Hugh de la Haye who was recorded in 1171 provides the first reference to the Hay in Hay Mills.
 Hugh had taken his name from the place where he lived.

-- Apostrophes are omitted in placenames.
+- Apostrophes are usually omitted in placenames.